section-engineering-education/engineering-education/content/articles/skeleton-loading-in-nextjs-with-tailwindcss/index.md

 ### What is a skeleton loader?

 A skeleton loader is a static and usually animated placeholder for the information that is still loading on an application.
-It is used to mimic the structure and look of the content that is still loading and will eventually be displayed.
+It is used to imitate the structure and appearance of the content that is still loading and will eventually be displayed.
 It is used to give the user a sense of how long the page will take to load.
 This creates a perception of reduced wait time.
 Once the data is fully loaded the skeleton loader is immediately replaced with the actual content.

 ### Why use a skeleton loader?